Home

 them the chance to win a rosette or two.
 These fun pony classes increased

-then quite soon the single Mountain & Moorland class developed into a
+quite soon the single Mountain & Moorland class developed into a complete

-complete section of its own and continues to thrive; this was developed by a
+section of its own and continues to thrive; this was developed by a trio of local

-trio of local Exmoor Pony enthusiasts (Mrs G Langdon, Mrs J Ablett and Mrs A
+Exmoor Pony enthusiasts (Mrs G Langdon, Mrs J Ablett and Mrs A Western)

-Western) who continue to sponsor and organise it.
-Basic horse classes have
+who continue to sponsor and organise it.
+Basic horse classes have also

-also developed and now include large and small hunters - ridden and
+developed and now include large and small hunters - ridden and workers,

-workers, riding club horse and the popular coloured horse or pony class.
+riding club horse and the popular coloured horse or pony class.
+There are

 As well as a horse show, there are two dog shows; one for family dogs and one for